vcwen/redmq/README.md

 ### Consumer

 Consumers use pull strategy for fetching new messages, for the messages that are not processed successfully will be retried after a specific time.

+Options:

+- **timeout:** message will be redelivered if timeout is reached

+- **batchSize:** how many messages will be fetched in one time for a consumer

+- **maxDeliverTimes:** the message will be abandon if the max deliver times reached

 ### Connection